jwodder/rsrepo/README.md

 repository name is determined by parsing the `package.repository` field in the `Cargo.toml` file, falling back to the package name if there is no such field.
-When parsing the `package.repository` field, it is an error if the repository owner given in the URL differs from the `github-user` field in the configuration file.
+When parsing the `package.repository` field, it is an error if the repository owner given in the URL differs from the `github-user` configuration value.

-The GitHub repository will be created under the account for the user associated with the GitHub API token stored by `gh`.
-Creating a repository under an organization is currently not supported.

 ### Options